Kalman-Robotics/kit-kalman-docker/docker/kalman/README.md

-This Docker file builds the [Kaia.ai](https://kaia.ai/) robot software platform image.

-Please find the description, setup and operation details [here](https://github.com/kaiaai/kaiaai).

-A pre-built Docker image is available at [Docker Hub](https://hub.docker.com/r/kaiaai/kaiaai)
+A pre-built Docker image is available at [Docker Hub](https://hub.docker.com/repository/docker/kalmanrobotics/kalman-kit/general)

 ## Re-building the Docker image
 If you would like to modify and/or rebuild this image: